MANAGEMENT AND ACCOUNTING WEB

 The balanced score card measures a company’s performance in four major areas:

-The balanced scorecards tell you the knowledge, skills, and systems, that your employees will need to innovate and build the right strategic capabilities and efficiencies that deliver specific value to the market, which will eventually lead to higher shareholder value.
-The authors of this article introduced the scorecard concept in 1992.
+A Balanced Scorecard shows the knowledge, skills, and systems, that your employees will need to innovate and build the right strategic capabilities and efficiencies that deliver specific value to the market, which will eventually lead to higher shareholder value.
+Kaplan and Norton introduced the scorecard concept in 1992 (See Summary).
 Since then they have noticed certain patterns and have brought them into a visual framework – a strategy map - that basically imbeds the four major areas into a cause and effect chain, connecting desired outcomes with the drivers of those results.

 From the Top Down